 Of course, there are likely to be other distractions that have nothing to do with the internet.
 Chatty colleagues, phones ringing, visitors arriving, background noise – these can all take your focus away from the job you’re meant to be concentrating on.

-Find a quiet space away from the office hubbub, get comfy in an ergonomic chair and invest in some noise cancelling headphones to minimise any disturbances.
+Find a quiet space away from the office hubbub, get comfy in an ergonomic chair, and invest in some noise-canceling headphones to minimize any disturbances.
 Then put your head down and get on with it.

 Writing your tasks down means there’s no chance that you’ll forget, without having to strain your brain cells remembering what to do next.
 Break up larger projects into smaller, more manageable tasks and keep them in order of priority.
 You could have a label system for urgent and less urgent jobs.

-Once you get good at list making, you’ll be creating separate lists for each day, week, month and year, using this handy organisational tool to shape your working day.
-Tick each task off when complete and make sure you finish your daily To Do list so you can start the next day with a clean slate.
+Once you get good at list-making, you’ll be creating separate lists for each day, week, month, and year, using this handy organizational tool to shape your working day.
+Tick each task off when complete and make sure you finish your daily To-Do list so you can start the next day with a clean slate.

 3. Try the Pomodoro Technique

 The idea behind this is not only beautifully simple, it is said to work in perfect harmony with our natural attention span.
 Break down any project that requires deep focus – say, creative work or writing a report – into chunks of 20-25 minute time blocks.
-Devote yourself totally to the task for the duration of one time block, then reward yourself with a fun 5 minute break before tackling another 20-25 minute chunk.
+Devote yourself totally to the task for the duration of the one-time block, then reward yourself with a fun 5-minute break before tackling another 20-25 minute chunk.

-The repeated patterns of cyclically and strictly timed work blocks is surprisingly successful in terms of concentration and focus, which naturally declines after about 20 minutes.
-Rather than soldiering on with reduced productivity or giving into the urge to check your Twitter feed, give yourself permission to have a scheduled break.
+The repeated patterns of cyclically and strictly timed work blocks are surprisingly successful in terms of concentration and focus, which naturally declines after about 20 minutes.
+Rather than soldiering on with reduced productivity or giving in to the urge to check your Twitter feed, permit yourself to have a scheduled break.

 All you need is a timing or alarm clock device (it doesn’t have to be shaped like a tomato!) – what have you got to lose?